What is hypnosis?

 Is It All Mind Control?

-From my point of view, in a therapeutic setting, the only useful mind control is when a person gets control of their own mind, true self control.
-For me, the therapist, to have control is meaningless and of no use to you, but allowing me to help you learn to control yourself is a worthwhile goal.
+From my point of view, in a therapeutic setting, the only useful mind control is when a person gets control of their own mind, that's true self control.

 Hypnotherapy is about using hypnosis to empower you with a level of self control that puts you in the driving seat of your life.